aherve/echess/README.md

 This protocol allows the board to send partial states between led blinks, which removes any flickering from the display.
 The program can wait for a (255, 255, 255) sequence to know that the board state is fully transmitted, and in case of data corruption, it can ignore a broken state, and start over everytime a (255, 255, 255) sequence is detected.

 ![encoding](assets/encoding.png)
+_Example of how a row with 2 white pieces and 1 black piece would be encoded_

 ## The program